garethweaver/public-site-astro/src/content/haikus/the-end.md

 year: 2023
 ---
 Pothole in my heart
-All good things come to an end
-The flames turn to dust.
+all good things come to an end the flames turn to dust.